Table of Contents

 Method 2: Step by Step Procedure for Freezing Gravy in Ice Cubes

 Storing the gravy in the ice cubes is an excellent idea for preserving the gravy.
-In fact, it is very useful to use.
+It is very useful to use.
 You can easily use the amount you need without not even a slight effect on the rest gravy.

 Moreover, they act as the stock cube or an excellent base just to give an additional taste to the food for making your day.